praveenasok/inh/PRODUCTION_FIX.md

 ## Issue Resolved

-The application was showing failsafe data in incognito mode and production because the Excel data was not properly embedded into the HTML file for static hosting environments.
+The application was showing failsafe data in incognito mode and production because the Firebase data was not properly synchronized and embedded into the HTML file for static hosting environments.

 ## Root Cause